Thai court says unclear who killed Reuters cameraman

 The red shirts broadly support fugitive former Prime Minister Thaksin Shinawatra, who was toppled in a 2006 coup.

-The protesters had been camped in the center of Bangkok for weeks in 2010 demanding an early election.
+The protesters had been camped in the centre of Bangkok for weeks in 2010 demanding an early election.
 Their protest ended bloodily on May 19, 2010, when the army stormed the red shirts’ encampment.

-Additional reporting by Kaweewit Kaewjinda; Writing by Simon Webb; Editing by Alex Richardwon
+(Additional reporting by Kaweewit Kaewjinda; Writing by Simon Webb; Editing by Alex Richardwon)